What is CLL/SLL?

 You may have recently learned that you, or someone you love, have been diagnosed with cancer called chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).
 You may have been told that you have both diseases at the same time.
 You may be looking for more information about these diagnoses and what to expect.

 As your doctor may have explained, CLL and SLL are cancers of a certain type of blood cell, called a “lymphocyte.”
-CLL/SLL falls under the category of non-Hodgkin Lymphoma, and it is specific to your B-lymphocytes (also referred to as “B cells”).1 These diseases are often grouped together because they tend to happen concurrently, however there are differences between the two diagnoses, and you can have either one without having the other.
+CLL/SLL falls under the category of non-Hodgkin lymphoma, and it is specific to your B-lymphocytes (also referred to as “B cells”).1 These diseases are often grouped together because they tend to happen concurrently, however there are differences between the two diagnoses, and you can have either one without having the other.
 The main difference between the two is that CLL is a cancer that affects B-cells that are in the blood and bone marrow, while SLL is the same cancer but it affects B-cells in the lymph nodes and/or the spleen.1

-Who gets CLL/SLL?
+Who gets chronic lymphocytic leukemia?

 CLL/SLL is more common in older patients (the average age of diagnosis is 65, but it can happen in younger and older patients), and generally is more common in men than in women.2 Many patients can have CLL/SLL and not realize it until they have routine blood work or a physical; these patients may not have symptoms for many years.1 Symptoms that some patients do notice include: swollen lymph nodes, feeling extremely tired, notice that they are short of breath easily, noticing that they may bruise easily, they may have drenching night sweats, weight loss, or may notice swelling in their belly, and feel full easily.1,2